 It is your organization’s responsibility to ensure that you have the expressed permission from the photograph subject(s), photographer, and/or owner to use the photo.
 When you upload images to GlobalGiving, you are certifying that you have obtained appropriate consent from the people photographed, and your organization has all of the relevant rights to any photos or stories that you upload to our website.
 Once a photo is uploaded to the GlobalGiving website, GlobalGiving shares the copyright with you, according to the terms and conditions agreed upon by all GlobalGiving partners during the application process process.

 GlobalGiving is committed to respecting the opinions and wishes of our partners.
 Should we have any questions or concerns about a photo that you have posted on GlobalGiving, we will contact you directly.
-GlobalGiving reserves the right to make final decisions about content on the website and to remove photos or stories that we deem inappropriate.
+GlobalGiving reserves the right to make final decisions about content on the website and to remove photos or stories that we deem inappropriate or inconsistent with the Community Photo Standards.

 It is critical for your organization to attract new donors, but then what?
 How do you keep your donors engaged in the work you are doing?
 GlobalGiving has a number of different ways to keep your existing donors excited and active in supporting your amazing work.